typegoose/typegoose/github-page/_docs/decorators/prop.md

 Accepts Type: `RegExp`

-Set an Regular Expression the string must match with
+Sets a Regular Expression for the string must match.

 Example: